 Presentation of the Medals

-The Beverton and Le Cren medals are presented to the successful nominee at the Society's Annual International Symposium held in July each year.
-The FSBI medal is normally presented to the successful nominee at a time and place mutually agreed between the Society and the recipient.
+The Beverton, FSBI and Le Cren medals are presented to the successful nominees at FSBI's annual International Symposium which is usually held in July of each year, or if this is not possible then at a place and time mutually agreed between the Society and the recipient.
+In addition, all three medallists are invited to give a short presentation on their research during the symposium.

 |1996||E.D.
 Le Cren||-||-|